 WESTFIELD — The Horace Smith Fund, now in its 124th year, makes scholarship and fellowship money available for graduates of Hampden County public and private high schools.
 Scholarship awards of $12,000 are distributed as $3,000 annually, renewable each year until graduation.
 Fellowship awards of $15,000 are distributed as $5,000 annually, renewable for two additional years.
 Students must maintain at least a B average in college.

-Recipients are selected on a variety of criteria, including merit, financial need, recommendations, and community involvement.
-Of greatest importance is the applicant’s personal written account of why they feel deserving of the award.
+Recipients are selected on a variety of criteria, including financial need, college entrance exam scores (if taken), class rank, extracurricular activities, and recommendations.
+Of great importance is a personal written account of why the student feels deserving of financial assistance.
+Fellowship applicants must also submit their transcripts and, if applicable, GRE or degree-specific test scores.
 All recipients must be full-time students and residents of Hampden County.

-Completed applications must be received no later than Tuesday, March 15, either electronically or by mail to the Horace Smith Fund, 16 Union Ave., Suite 2K, Westfield, MA 01085.
+Completed applications must be received either electronically or by mail to the Horace Smith Fund at 16 Union Ave., Suite 2K, Westfield, MA 01085 no later than March 15.
 Applications are available at local high-school guidance offices, college financial-aid offices, online at www.horacesmithfund.org, or by calling (413) 739-4222.